-When Max and I were looking to stay in a different area of Bangkok, one of the areas we were narrowing it down to included Ratchada.
+When Paul and I were looking to stay in a different area of Bangkok, one of the areas we were narrowing it down to included Ratchada.

 Now, the full name of the Ratchada area is called, Ratchadaphisek.
 But, imagine saying that 10 times fast, especially if you’ve had several alcoholic beverages!
 Thus, many people call it Ratchada.

 So, Ratchada definitely has a different feel compared to the popular touristy areas like Sukhumvit.
 Yet, it still does have a lot of your mod cons that a tourist would appreciate.

 Thus, Ratchada can be a great place to stay, for a break from overwhelming touristy areas.

 But, don’t expect signs in stores to be translated in English… Or for many of the stall owners to understand English let alone speak it.